traumverloren/haute-codeture/haute-codeture.md

 ![original](tinguely.jpg)

-^- Jean Tinguely
+^ Jean Tinguely

-^- Swiss, 60s/70s
+^ Swiss, 60s/70s

-^- Art NOT about standing in a sterile white space, distantly gazing silent painting ^- Art meant to be playful
+^ Art NOT about standing in a sterile white space, distantly gazing silent painting

+^ Art meant to be playful

-^- He made machines produce art themselves
+^ He made machines produce art themselves

-^- Large installations meant to be triggered by a viewer ^- Interested in making art interactive w/ viewer
+^ Large installations meant to be triggered by a viewer

+^ Interested in making art interactive w/ viewer

-^- Therefore Blurring line artist/viewer
+^ Therefore Blurring line artist/viewer

 ---

 > I wanted something ephemeral that would pass like a falling star...The work had to just transpire, make people dream and talk, and that would be all.
 > -- Jean Tinguely

-^- When I was at the exhibit, this quote stood out to me.
+^ When I was at the exhibit, this quote stood out to me.

-^- Really liked idea of a temporary experience that connects artist and viewer ^-It's spontaneous and,
+^ Really liked idea of a temporary experience that connects artist and viewer

+^ It's spontaneous and,

-^- Only meant to bring joy
+^ Only meant to bring joy

-^- Inspire for short time
+^ Inspire for short time

 ---